mr-palindrome/CompanyManagement/README.md

 - Get Company object from ID: <code><span class="text-uppercase">GET</span> /api/company/{id}/</code>
 - Search company by name: <code><span class="text-uppercase">GET</span> /api/get-company/{name}/</code>
 - Get All teams (Return all teams as an array grouped within company object): <code><span class="text-uppercase">GET</span> /api/get-team/</code>

+## Deployment
+The whole system is deployed on DigitalOcean Ubuntu system where I have used Apache2 server.

+The database is also live on ther server using PostgreSQL (PSQL).
+For which it is dynamic.
+Any changes done in localhost will reflect back to the doployment server.

 ### All these APIs are also accessible using the Postman Collection availabele in the code directory or import the below JSON link: https://www.getpostman.com/collections/37d3e71f0f12b094e0ea